From Russia With Love was the second Bond film, with Sean Connery as the dapper spy dashing through several countries to avoid being assassinated.

 Sean Connery is in admirably laconic form as 007, spotting the stony-faced SPECTRE agent Robert Shaw as a wrong ‘un when the latter orders red wine with fish on the Orient Express.

-From Russia With Love introduced one of the prettiest Bond girls in Daniela Bianchi (pictured below left) who plays Tatiana Romanova.
+From Russia With Love introduced one of the prettiest Bond girls in Daniela Bianchi (pictured below) who plays Tatiana Romanova.
 Although Ursula Andress and Honor Blackman have received much more attention over the years, Bianchi is unquestionably the loveliest of the bunch.

 Actually, were it not for the stunning double-bill of Claudine Auger and Luciana Paluzzi in Thunderball (1965), Bianchi would be the best Bond girl of the Sixties and arguably ever.
 Unfortunately, the character isn’t terribly strong, so she’s left to her looks and little else.